Closed petition Increase funding for urgent research into devastating motor neurone disease

 Read the response in full

-The Government recognises the immense challenges faced by people with motor neuron disease (MND) and is committed to supporting MND research.
+The Government recognises the immense challenges faced by people with motor neurone disease (MND) and is committed to supporting MND research.
 Over the past five years, the Government has spent £54m on MND research, through the National Institute for Health Research (NIHR) and UK Research and Innovation (UKRI) via the Medical Research Council.
 This includes research which aims to increase our understanding of the causes and genetic mechanisms of MND.

 The Government remains strongly committed to supporting research into dementia and neurodegeneration, including MND.
 The 2020 Challenge on Dementia pledged to spend £300m over five years on research into neurodegenerative conditions, and this commitment was delivered a year early with £344m spent by 2019.
 The 2019 Conservative Manifesto committed to doubling funding for dementia research (including MND research) and the Government is putting plans in place now to deliver this commitment.